 The challenge then, for us, isn’t about whether or not God will forgive us.

 We can’t fix ourselves.
-But that’s actually Good News.
+In any other place and in an other institution and around any other people that is unmitigated bad news.
+But here, in the church, it’s nothing but Good News.
 It’s good news because nobody, not the devil, not the world, not even ourselves can take us away from the Love that refuses to let us go.

 Even the worst stinker in the world is someone for whom Christ died.